apigee/grass/docs/source/user-management.md

 # Introduction

-This document covers the Token Validation
+This document covers the User Management API

 This example API documentation page was created with [Slate](http://github.com/tripit/slate).